The best Lenovo laptops you can buy in 2022

 The most unique aspect of the Lenovo Yoga 6 is arguably its design.
 It’s a convertible, of course, and comes in a single color called Abyss Blue.
 While the entire laptop is blue, the lid is covered in fabric rather than cold metal, which gives it a nicer feel to the touch and a distinctive look you won’t find almost anywhere else.
 The entire lid is covered in fabric, and it even wraps around the corners — it looks really nice.
 This is also a relatively thin and light convertible, measuring 18.2mm at its thickest point and weighing in at around 2.91lbs.

 If you’re more of an AMD fan but you still want a laptop with a unique premium design while also being easy to carry, the Lenovo Yoga 6 is an easy choice.
 You can buy it below or check out other configurations on Lenovo’s website.
+There’s also a new version of the Yoga 6 coming soon featuring 16:10 displays.

 Best budget laptop: Lenovo IdeaPad 3 (AMD)